Tim Horton Children’s Foundation

 The largest single fundraising event is our annual Camp Day.
 Camp Day is the one day (during the first week of June) where our Restaurant Owners donate 100% of their coffee proceeds, plus other funds raised throughout the 24-hour period, to the Foundation.
 In 2013, Camp Day raised over an incredible $11.5 million.

 Environmental Programs at Our Camps

-Environmental programming is a key part of a camper’s experience with the Tim Horton Children’s Foundation.
-Each camp infuses the environment into the program in their own way, by exploring and discovering the unique natural regions which surround each camp.
+Environmental programming is a key part of a camper’s experience with the Foundation.
+Each camp infuses the environment into their programs in their own way, by exploring and discovering the unique natural regions which surround each camp.
 Below are details of some of the environmental programming found at the Foundation camps.

 Tim Horton Camp Kentahten’s “Think Green” Program